 Frank Conti currently is the President of the Port Authority PBA.
 He began his law enforcement career in 1994 as a Port Authority Police Officer and began his union career as a PBA delegate in 2000.
 He has held the positions of Delegate, Trustee, Financial Secretary and then First Vice President in 2015.
 Frank was elected President of the PAPBA in January of 2022.

 Frank’s experience in labor negotiations and administration makes him a valued member of the PCNY Executive Team.

 Frank was appointed to the PCNY board in 2023.

-Dixon A. Palmer is First Vice President of the Police Conference of New York.
-He has held this position since 2007, and previously served as the Second Vice President, Third Vice President, and Recording Secretary.
+Dixon A. Palmer is Executive Director of the Police Conference of New York.
+He has previously served as the First Vice President, Second Vice President, Third Vice President, and Recording Secretary.